 How should I budget for Spain, and how much money should I take initially?

 That is the million-euro question (every pun intended).
-Your first few weeks in Spain will be the most expensive, sin duda, and you may have to make your money stretch for months.
+Your first few weeks in Spain will be the most expensive, sin duda, and you may have to make your money stretch for months due to payment issues and unforseen expenses.

 One thing is certain – the more you bring, the more comfortable you’ll feel.
 We’ve talked to many ex-assistants or veterans who say to aim to save around 2,000€ to get you set up.
-This amount will allow you to cover the expenses involved in getting to Spain, arranging your housing and initial bills and starting your job as a teaching assistant.
+This amount will allow you to cover the expenses involved in getting to your new Spanish city, arranging your housing and initial bills and starting your job as a teaching assistant.

 What’s the Cost of Living in Spain?